vraajkum/15-466-f24-game5/README.md

-# (TODO: your game's title)
+# Escape the Shadow Dimension

-Author: (TODO: your name)
+Author: Vishant Raajkumar

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: In this brand new strand-type game from acclaimed game director Vishant "Kojima" Raajkumar, you must use Norman Reedus's amazing walking skills to escape the shadow dimension and find the plant on the other side.

 Screen Shot: